addiscodr/addiscodr.github.io/README.md

 ## About me
 I currently serve as the Head of Planning and Business Development at a company specializing in the importation and supply of petroleum products.
-In parallel, through online training and self-learning, I have developed skills in mobile app development, successfully showcasing several apps tailored for the Android ecosystem.
+In parallel, through online training and self-learning, I have developed skills in mobile app development, successfully showcasing several apps tailored for the Android and iOS ecosystems.

 Below are a list of my credentials: